andyfangdz/ProjectQuad-restored/README.md

 ProjectQuad
 ===========

-The official repository foe Project Quad
+The official repository for Project Quad